JHaasIII92/Soccer-Data/README.md

 # Soccer-Data
 The purpose of this project is to identify winning soccer teams.

-Web scrapers are used to gather data for analysing
+Box scores are gathered from soccer24.com using both selinium and beautiful soup